Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 Please feel free to edit this document to share information with others correctly.

-#  Sprint 1
-This time, we'll add training part as WebApp (e.g. [streamlist](https://streamlit.io/)) as Cloud ML.
-[This blog](https://blog.devgenius.io/testing-streamlit-a1f1fd48ce8f) helps to implement the following.

-1. Train with Jupyter notebook manucally
-2. Convert to WebApp with streamlit
-3. Add acceptance test & coverage
-4. Dockerize the above all, except Jupyter notebook
-5. Hook a PR in CI / CD with Github workflow
-6. Display the result on Github page

 # Sprint 2+
 - Convert to a complete TinyML on a VM?
 - Try other ML model?